Last Week in Pony - August 6, 2017

-RFC #35: “More Promise Methods” has been implemented and is on master.
+RFC #35: “More Promise Methods” has been implemented and is on main.
 It made Kevin Hoffman really happy.
 Hopefully he isn’t the only one.
 Thank you Theo Butler for the implementation.

-RFC #44: “Match Iterator” has been implemented and is on master.
+RFC #44: “Match Iterator” has been implemented and is on main.
 Thanks to Kevin Hoffman for the implementation.